-What factors affect the efficiency and yield of microbial production of single cell protein?
+What factors affect the efficiency and yield of SCP?

-Can microbial production of single cell protein be scaled up to meet global demand?
+Can SCP be scaled up to meet global demand?

 Are there any safety concerns associated with consuming single cell protein produced by microbes?